MaryKroustali/private_app_on_azure/README.md

 ### Deployment Modules

 All resources are defined in reusable Bicep modules located in the [bicep/modules](./bicep/modules/) directory, organized by resource type (e.g. network, webapp, sql).
-This modular approach ensures consistency, reusability, and clarity across deployments.
+This modular approach ensures consistency, reusability and clarity across deployments.

 ## GitHub Actions
 The deployment process is orchestrated through GitHub Actions workflows, located in the [.github/workflows/](./.github/workflows/) directory, similar to the workflows in the [App on Azure CICD Repository](https://github.com/MaryKroustali/app_on_azure_cicd).